beyond-all-reason/stacktrace_translator/README.md

    ```sh
    docker-compose build
    ```
-   Or completely rebuild it via:
+   Or completely rebuild it via (also needs a complete rebuild if git repo has changes!):
    ```sh
    docker-compose build --no-cache
    ```